mlarocca/Algorithms/README.md

     Please find more in the file comments.
     So far it looks like it doesn't break on any input, but... let me know if you manage to crash it.

+12. **Union-Find** - Python ( *union_find.py* )

+    Union-Find data structure, with weighted trees and path compression

+13. **D-ary Heap** - Python ( *dway_heap.py* )

+    Implementation of a priority queue with a [d-way heap](http://en.wikipedia.org/wiki/D-ary_heap) (aka d-ary heap or d-heap)
+    D-way heaps are pretty useful in practice in the implementation of Dijkstra and Prim algorithms for graphs, among many other things.
+While Fibonacci's heaps would be theoretically faster, no simple and fast implementation of such data structures is known.
+In practice, a 4-way heap is the best solution for the priority queues in these algorithms.

+    To be used in those algorithms, the data structure supports the operation decrease_priority, if keys in the heap are unique (as it is the case for algorithms on graph without repeated vertices).